-There are two perspectives on the development of democracy in Asia-Oceania by the dawn of the twenty-first century.
+There are two perspectives on the development of democracy in Asia-Oceania at the dawn of the twenty-first century.
 Viewed from the first perspective, Asia has experienced a considerable number of transitions to democracy over the course of recent decades.
 Even though many such democracies remain defective, illiberal and poorly institutionalized, most have shown resilience despite difficult challenges.
-Some have made impressive (South Korea, Taiwan) or unexpected (Indonesia) progress in terms of democratic consolidation.
+Some have made impressive (South Korea, Taiwan) or unexpected (Indonesia, Bhutan and Timor Leste) progress in terms of democratic consolidation.
+Other democracies such as Sri Lanka have recovered from temporary backsliding caused by actions of nominally democratic incumbents who exploited the benefits of office to restrict political contestation as well as civil and political liberties.

 Meanwhile, authoritarian regimes have also undergone changes in response to rapid social transformations, the emergence of new social forces and changing political demands.
 Therefore, it is increasingly hard for regimes of any type to gain and exert political authority without some of the standard institutional trappings of democracy, such as regular elections and multiparty competition.
 In fact, during the past five to 10 years, elections have become more competitive in some autocracies (i.e., Cambodia, Malaysia and Singapore), and civil societies have become more vital as a result of the spread of emancipatory values, social-media activism and new methods of political mobilization.
-Other autocracies introduced more (Myanmar) or less (Vietnam) farreaching political reforms that hold potential to move their societies toward more responsible and participatory government.
+Other autocracies introduced more (Myanmar) or less (Vietnam) farreaching political reforms that hold the potential to move their societies toward more responsible and participatory forms of government.

-The second perspective emphasizes that authoritarian governments still outnumber democracies in Asia, either because they have withstood the democratization impulse altogether (China, Laos, North Korea) or because transitions were reversed before reaching the stage of democratic consolidation (Afghanistan, Cambodia, Thailand).
-Furthermore, many new democracies (especially in South Asia) are facing debilitating challenges, including political polarization, the rapid political mobilization of diverse groups, a deinstitutionalization of leaders' roles, and the failure of political institutions to keep pace with growing demand for better governance and broader access to life opportunities.
-In countries such as Bangladesh, Pakistan and Thailand, democratic crises have culminated in military coup d'états, whereas in others it has led to a worrying erosion of democratic quality (Philippines, Sri Lanka).
-By the dawn of the 21st century, the rise of authoritarian regimes that have proven economically successful for a sustained period of time (China, Singapore and Vietnam) arguably constitutes the most pressing challenge for democracy in Asia.
-However, in the medium and long term, this is also an opportunity for future democratization.
+The second perspective emphasizes that authoritarian governments still outnumber democracies in Asia, either because they have withstood the democratization impulse altogether (China, Laos, North Korea) or because transitions were reversed before reaching the stage of democratic consolidation (Afghanistan, Bangladesh, Cambodia, Thailand).
+Furthermore, many new democracies (especially in South and Southeast Asia) are facing debilitating challenges, including political polarization, the rapid political mobilization of diverse groups, a deinstitutionalization of leaders' roles, and the failure of political institutions to keep pace with growing demands for better governance and broader access to life opportunities.
+In countries such as Pakistan and Thailand, democratic crises have culminated in military coup d'états, whereas in others it has led to a worrying erosion of democratic quality (Bangladesh, Philippines, and temporarily also in Sri Lanka).
+At the dawn of the 21st century, many democracies are suffering from severe vulnerabilities, such as legacies of military praetorianism, internal conflict, weak democratic institutions and widening economic inequality.
+At the same time, the rise of authoritarian regimes that have proven to be economically successful for a sustained period of time (China, Singapore and Vietnam) arguably constitutes a pressing challenge for democracy in Asia.
+However, in the medium and long-term, this is also an opportunity for future democratization.
 First, the rise of economically successful authoritarianism increases the need for new democratic dialogue among political and social leaders in democracies and across the region.
 This could contribute to a new sense of "local ownership" of democracy in Asian countries.
 Second, economic success in China and Vietnam may change these societies in ways that will make democracy easier to sustain.